dabreegster/dabreegster.github.io/poetry/college/abstractions.md

+---
+layout: page
-# Abstractions, love, and other general nonsense
+title: Abstractions, love, and other general nonsense
+---

 For DS, Spring 2011.